GabeScott/standard-works-vault/General Conference/1996 October - “Be Thou an Example”.md

 # “Be Thou an Example”

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the October session of the 1996 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1996/10/be-thou-an-example?lang=eng)

-As I contemplate the vast audience assembled for this general priesthood meeting of the Church, I seek the help of our Heavenly Father as I approach my responsibility to speak to you.
+As I contemplate the vast audience assembled for this general priesthood meeting of the Church, I seek the help of our Heavenly Father.
+I approach my responsibility to speak to you with the deepest humility.

 Of late I have been studying the teachings of the early Apostles, including their calls, their ministries, and their very lives.
 It is a fascinating experience and brings one closer to the Lord Jesus Christ.

-Tonight, may I share with you a profound plea given by the Apostle Paul to his beloved Timothy.
-Paul’s words are applicable to each of us: “Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity. ...
-Neglect not the gift that is in thee. ...
-Meditate upon these things.”1
+Tonight may I share with you a profound plea given by the Apostle Paul to his beloved Timothy.
+Paul’s words are applicable to each of us: “Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity. … Neglect not the gift that is in thee. … Meditate upon these things.”[^1]

 Brethren, ours is the opportunity to learn, the privilege to obey, and the duty to serve.
 In our time there are feet to steady, hands to grasp, minds to encourage, hearts to inspire, and souls to save.

 For example, consider the law of tithing.
 The honest payment of tithing provides a person the inner strength and commitment to comply with the other commandments.

 President Gordon B. Hinckley has declared: “There has been laid upon the Church a tremendous responsibility.
 Tithing is the source of income for the Church to carry forward its mandated activities.
 The need is always greater than the availability.
-God help us to be faithful in observing this great principle which comes from him with his marvelous promise.”2
+God help us to be faithful in observing this great principle which comes from him with his marvelous promise.”[^2]

 From Malachi we read: “Will a man rob God?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
-In tithes and offerings. ...
-Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”3
+In tithes and offerings. … Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”[^3]

 All of us can afford to pay tithing.
 In reality, none of us can afford not to pay tithing.
 The Lord will strengthen our resolve.
 He will open a way to comply.